-PRO: Your trip is your trip—it is the ultimate self-indulgence.
-You don’t have to follow anyone else’s rules.
+PRO: Your trip is your trip—you don’t have to follow anyone else’s rules.
 What better way to find yourself than to immerse yourself in new cultures and experiences and make them all your own?

 Once your initial fear and self-consciousness has passed, realizing how empowering solo travel can be is an exciting reason to go it alone.
 A trip plagued with uncertainty when you first arrive at your destination can be a huge confidence booster once you’ve completed your journey.

-Once your initial fear and self-consciousness has passed, realizing how empowering solo travel can be is an exciting reason to go it alone.

-CON: It is common for first-time solo travelers to feel a bit hesitant about globetrotting alone.
-It can be scary negotiating a taxi ride or eating a meal by yourself, especially when you are used to being around other people.
+CON: It’s common for first-time solo travelers to feel a bit hesitant about globetrotting alone.
+It can be scary negotiating a taxi ride or eating a meal by yourself, especially when you’re used to being around other people.

-PRO: Solo travel opens doors to meeting people you normally wouldn’t have noticed or visiting places that wouldn’t have been on your itinerary because you define your trip.
+PRO: Solo travel opens doors to meeting people you normally wouldn’t have noticed and visiting places that wouldn’t have been on a shared itinerary because you (and only you) define your trip.
 On your own you will quickly come to realize you aren’t the only one-man show, and the opportunities to mix and mingle are wide open.

-CON: Traveling alone can be especially intimidating if you tend to be shy or rely on others.
-When there is a language barrier, it may take you a longer to warm up to other people on the road, and when you travel with another person, there is a built-in sense of comfort from day one.
+Especially when there’s a language barrier, it may take you a longer to connect with other people on the road, and when you travel with another person, there’s a built-in sense of comfort from day one.

-PRO: If you travel on your own, you are much more likely to learn a foreign language faster.
+PRO: If you travel on your own, you’re much more likely to learn a foreign language faster.
 You have no choice but to speak the language—or at least give it your best shot.

-As a solo traveler, you may have to do a little more legwork to plan your trip, but the decisions you make are your own.
-While it is nice to have the back-and-forth camaraderie and help of a friend, it can also be maddening.
+As a solo traveler, you may have to do a little more legwork to plan your trip, but the all decisions made are your own.
+While it’s nice to have the back-and-forth camaraderie and help of a friend, it can also be maddening.
 We’ve all had these conversations when traveling with a partner:

 “What do you want to eat tonight?”

 “I’m not sure.
-How about you?”
+You?”

-“Not too picky really.
+“Not too picky, really.
 What about that street cart around the corner?”

 “Eh, not really feeling street food tonight.
 What about that nice Indian restaurant we saw?”

-“Ugh, I really don’t feel like cooking tonight….”
+“Ugh, I really don’t feel like cooking….”